Materials-Consortia/schemas/releases/v1.2.0/v1.2/properties/optimade/references/month.md

 **Definition name:** `month`

 **Property name:** month
-**Description:** The three letter abbreviation of the month of publication or writing (the month field in the BibTeX specification).
+**Description:** The three-letter abbreviation of the month of publication or writing (the month field in the BibTeX specification).
 **Type:** string